 |August 2017||Bayer offered a $12.2 million settlement to women who suffered organ perforations.
 The settlement agreement was drafted in 2018.|

 |April 2018||Discovery (evidence gathering) began to investigate whether Mirena was the cause of the pseudotumor cerebri injuries.|

 |February 2019||A judge in U.S. District Court ruled to exclude 7 experts’ testimony.
 He did not believe there was enough evidence to support claims that Mirena had caused these injuries.|

 Approximately 2,000 cases relate to device migration, which resulted in injuries.
 These cases are in New Jersey’s Bergen County Court.

 There are currently no class actions in regard to Mirena.
-There are a few key differences between a class action and an MDL; the consensus is that a class action is not a good choice for medical device lawsuits.
+There are a few key differences between a class action and an MDL.
+The general consensus is that a class action is not a good choice for medical device lawsuits.

 Keep in mind that every state has a statute of limitations, after which you will no longer be able to file a claim.
-Some states only offer one year in which to file lawsuits for personal injury, so preserve your rights and file.
+Some states only allow one year in which to file lawsuits for personal injury.
 You can always change attorneys later if necessary.

 Here’s a worksheet with questions to ask a personal injury attorney to determine if your lawyer is the right fit.